peterhost/peterhost.github.com/_posts/2012-06-30-Installing-Zabbix-on-legacy-ubuntu-hardy-with-plesk.markdown

 1. a nice clean little package called `zabbix_2.0.1-1_amd64.deb` (if you're on 64bit)
 2. in the `frontends/php/` subfolder, the PHP frontend interface for `zabbix` : all you need to do is copy this someplace, make a virtualhost in apache,...)
 3. database schemas and tables can be found in `database` subfolder, which looks like
-4. lastly, system services to launch Zabbix (server, agentd, proxy) can be found in the `misc/init.d` subfolder
+4. lastly, system services to launch Zabbix (server, agentd, proxy) can be found in the `misc/init.d/debian` subfolder (for Debian and Ubuntu)

 ###The `database`folder contains all templates required for setting up your backend